germanbisurgi/nonameJS/README.md

 Is a wrapper of the Erin box2dweb library that manage the physics of your game.

 ## TODO
-* pool class for better memory manage.
+* object pools.
 * collision listeners.
 * implement audio.
-* entity components (geometry, aspect, animation, camera);
+* redefine entity (transform anc clock as standard components)
 * consider to make finger, keyboard, mouse and gamepad as stand alone managers
-* refactor components (the case of camera)
 * customizable systems, entities settings.
 * managers events (onDraw, on switch, before update, ecc)
 * event manager
 * time event class?
-* component can see each others?
+* component can see each others? yes